-Sub No. Name(s) Organisation Summary of Submission Comments in response 1 Ian Hunter Dave Watson Land Transport NZ • Supports draft plan and suggests some minor changes and additions: Noted. • Suggests that due to the name change it would be useful to indicate that draft plan will replace the Regional Pedestrian Plan Agree.
-Amend plan accordingly. • Suggests that the role of Land Transport NZ be added under the 'responsibilities' section of the plan Agree.
-Amend plan accordingly. • Suggests it would be useful to acknowledge work already done by some local authorities to develop and implement local walking and cycling plans • Suggest the action 'Improve Pedestrian Access to Railway Stations' is changed to 'Improve Access to Passenger Transport Hubs' and an additional action to cover hubs that are not railway stations. • This action is focused on pedestrian access to railway stations to progress implementation of improvements identified through the pedestrian audit report on access to the region's railways stations - where the responsibility is shared between TAs, GW, and ONTRACK.
-Access to bus stops is expected to be addressed by TAs under the first action in the draft plan 'Improve the walking network'. • Also notes the targets for walking and cycling in the Wellington RLTS 2007 - 2016 are comparable to those in the updated NZTS and will require some effort from all transport agencies to meet them.
-May require a step change in policy rather than business as usual. • Agree that business as usual unlikely to achieve RLTS targets.
+Sub No. Name(s) Organisation Summary of Submission Comments in response 1 Ian Hunter Dave Watson Land Transport NZ Supports draft plan and suggests some minor changes and additions: Noted.
+Suggests that due to the name change it would be useful to indicate that draft plan will replace the Regional Pedestrian Plan Agree.
+Amend plan accordingly.
+Suggests that the role of Land Transport NZ be added under the 'responsibilities' section of the plan Agree.
+Amend plan accordingly.
+Suggests it would be useful to acknowledge work already done by some local authorities to develop and implement local walking and cycling plans This can be commented on in the covering committee report if appropriate - but the role of the plan itself is to signal the need for all TAs to have a local strategy and what elements these should include.
+Suggest the action 'Improve Pedestrian Access to Railway Stations' is changed to 'Improve Access to Passenger Transport Hubs' and an additional action to cover hubs that are not railway stations.
+This action is focused on pedestrian access to railway stations to progress implementation of improvements identified through the pedestrian audit report on access to the region's railways stations where the responsibility is shared between TAs, GW, and ONTRACK.
+Access to bus stops is expected to be addressed by TAs under the first action in the draft plan 'Improve the walking network'.
+Also notes the targets for walking and cycling in the Wellington RLTS 2007 - 2016 are comparable to those in the updated NZTS and will require some effort from all transport agencies to meet them.
+May require a step change in policy rather than business as usual.
+Agree that business as usual unlikely to achieve RLTS targets.
 Implementing agencies will have a vital role in ensuring that adequate resources are put into providing for active modes.
 Note that other external factors such as fuel prices may influence these targets.
-2 Pat van Berkel • Provide drinking fountains at key high points - easier • To be addressed under TA local strategies and reviews - as
+2 Pat van Berkel Provide drinking fountains at key high points - easier To be addressed under TA local strategies and reviews - as